KR-Labs/KRAnalytics/docs/api-documentation/CUSTOM_INSTRUCTIONS_UPDATE.md

 ### **AI Agent Operational Protocol for Notebook Creation**

-**MANDATE**: When creating ANY notebook in the Quipu Analytics Suite ecosystem, you MUST adhere to the following comprehensive requirements.
+**MANDATE**: When creating ANY notebook in the Khipu Analytics Suite ecosystem, you MUST adhere to the following comprehensive requirements.
 These standards ensure enterprise-grade quality, academic rigor, and seamless integration across the 19-domain Analytics Model Matrix.

 ---